wmwood/CR2ToJPG/README.md

 CR2ToJPG
 ========

-A very fast and efficient cr2 to jpg converter.
+A very fast and efficient Camera Raw(.CR2) to Jpeg converter written in C#